ZeusLN/zeus-docs/docs/for-users/embedded-node/trusted-funding.md

 In our experience, we've had some of these trusted channels get out of wack and go into 'borked' states on LND.
 To close them out we've had to use the `lncli abandonchannel` command which requires building LND with the devrpc flag enabled.

 **Note that this is a dangerous command**.
 You should not use it without understanding the consequences of it.
-You should ensure that the channel opening and closing were never broadcasted before use it.
+You should ensure that the channel opening and closing were never broadcasted before using it.